Fruit tree recommendations for South East Queensland

 Bears fruit intermittently.

 This easy-to-grow variety is a good starter plant if you want quick results.
 It is considered an invasive species in some places, and will self propagate.
 It can be pruned into a nice hedge.
 The fruit has a strong sour taste, though the larger, darker fruit tend to be a bit sweeter.
 The taste does grow on you, so don’t judge it entirely on first impressions.
 It gets nailed by fruit fly and some other pest that clings to the skin, but this does not stop me eating them.
 Try one, and if you enjoy having it in your garden, don’t plant any more - instead, try some of the more difficult to grow brazil cherries listed above.
-The trees can probably get fairly large, but I have only ever seen them pruned into bushes.
+This one can be pruned into a nice hedge.
+I recently a acquired a black brazil cherry seedling.
+The fruit from these is supposedly sweeter.

 Native habitat: central America